boxwise/boxwise_wms/README.md

 ## Setting up development environment

 1. Install odoo v11.
-Together with our partner humanilog, we created [a general dev-setup](https://github.com/humanilog/dev-setup).
+We created [a Boxwise dev-setup](https://github.com/boxwise/boxwise-doodba).
+It is based on a docker environment for development and production of odoo by Tecnativa.
+It should just be 5 commands and you are ready to go.
 You have to have [docker](https://docs.docker.com/install/) installed for this dev-setup.

 2. Clone this folder into the [addons folder](https://github.com/humanilog/dev-setup/tree/11.0/addons) of your setup. **Please do NOT rename the repository!**